-Note: We regularly update this article with the latest data on superannuation funds issued by the Australian Prudential Regulation Authority (APRA).
-This article contains the latest data available as of January 2015 (for data as at September 2014).
+Note: We regularly update this article with the latest data on superannuation funds issued by the Australian Prudential Regulation Authority.
+This article contains the latest data available, released on 27 February 2018 (for data as at 31 December 2017).

 Unless you work in the superannuation industry, how the world of super works can be bamboozling (sometimes it can be confusing even when you know the industry well).
 This article, on the different types of super funds, helps explains the main players in the Australian super world.

-This article should really be titled ‘The what’s what in the super zoo’ because I’m explaining the different types of super funds available, rather than the people involved.
+This article should really be titled ‘The what’s what in the super zoo’ because we’re explaining the different types of super funds available, rather than the people involved.

 - Company (or corporate) funds

 - Retail funds (although you may be offered a series of funds via a ‘wrap’ or a ‘platform’)

 - Public sector funds (also known as public sector schemes)

 - Small funds, which have fewer than 4 members in each fund (two types of small funds: self-managed super funds, and small APRA funds.
 APRA stands for the Australian Prudential Regulation Authority, the main super regulator)